luckycharmz1/gsbc-intro-web/README.md

 🧠I'm currently learning..."Coding, Photoshop, Premiere Pro, Photography, and Spanish"

-👀I'm looking for help on, "What is the next step after adding a README.md file, how to work with my hello.html, and using CSS."
+👀I'm looking for help on, "Shaping the div and using CSS."

 🙉Ask me about..."Anything..well but maybe not anything.
 Keep it PG!"